maddisanotoole/bulk-epub-downloader/README.md

 **API server**: Python server, for scraping and communication with the FE.
 When a download is requested, it adds its to a DB queue.

-**Worker**: Runs in the background, periodically checks the DB queue for uncompleted downloads and downloads them.
+**Worker**: Runs in the background, periodically checks the DB queue for uncompleted downloads and downloads them to your Downloads folder.